 Further, people who show signs of being neurotic tend to engage in risky sexual behaviors as a method of coping with negative emotional states.
 The other side of the coin can be found in extroverted persons who may engage in risky sexual behavior in order to enhance their positive emotions-to keep their emotional high.

 Self-esteem is a major contributing factor to risky sexual behavior.
 Persons with low self-esteem are less confident about negotiating condom use, less likely to insist on protected sex and more likely to use drugs and alcohol.
 It can also be more difficult to reveal their own health and HIV status to potential sexual partners for fear of rejection.

 Agreeableness, which is defined as being friendly, trusting, tolerant and generous has been shown to be positively correlated with risky health behavior including sexual behavior.
 Further, one study reported that lower rates of shyness and higher levels of emotional instability expressed at an earlier age were predictors of engaging in risky behaviors.
 So, it appears it may be something that is learned early in life which presents a greater challenge when determining the best way to change negative behavior.

 These factors all contribute to the debate about whether behavior is learned, in innate or can be a combination of the two.
 If indeed, some personality characteristics that are biological in origin contribute to the likelihood of someone engaging in risky sexual behavior, where does that leave these persons when it comes to the ability to change these characteristics and thereby change their behavior?

-Whether it is nature or nurture, for each persons on sexual health and well being, they should take steps to limit behaviors that may put them at risk for unprotected sex.
+Whether it is nature or nurture, for each person on sexual health and wellbeing, they should take steps to limit behaviors that may put them at risk for unprotected sex.

 Here’s what we've been up to recently.